WithoutSin/ChristianFreedom/Docs/NotSeeingTheViolationsOfNonaggressionAgainstGodsPeople.md

-Not Seeing The Violations Of Nonaggression Against God's People
+Not Seeing The Violations Of Nonaggression (NAP) Against God's People

 # Problem 1 - The Unrecognized Violation of NAP. #